James Cameron's unrealized projects: Solaris

 In 1998, Cameron was looking to remake Andrei Tarkovsky's Solaris.
 His production company Lightstorm Entertainment spent close to five years securing the rights with both the novel's author Stanisław Lem and the film's production studio Mosfilm.
 However, because of his many commitments in the 1990s, Cameron was unable to take on directing duties.
 In 2000, around the time Steven Soderbergh was working on Traffic, Soderbergh pitched his ideas of a Solaris film adaptation to Cameron and Lightstorm producers Rae Sanchini and Jon Landau.
 Cameron was thrilled with what he heard and development began on the project.
 The film was released in 2002, directed and written by Soderbergh.
 After seeing the film, Cameron stated: "What I would've done would’ve been more like The Abyss, where visual set pieces might have gotten in the way of what is a clean line as a relationship film.
 [Soderbergh]'s not interested in the hardware or the visual effects very much, which is good.

 Bright Angel Falling

 In 1998, Cameron began working on a screenplay titled Bright Angel Falling, with the help of fellow writer-director and friend Peter Hyams.
 The script tells the story of a massive meteor on a collision course with the Earth and the efforts of a team of brave astronauts to stop it, while also detailing the main characters' personal struggles and issues.
 Unfortunately the script got leaked online before the film could enter production and the project was abandoned.

 2000s

+Untitled World War II Project

+In January 2001, Ain't It Cool News reported that Cameron was interested in directing a screenplay by William Wisher about B-24 Liberation Bombers during World War II, while Cameron liked the screenplay, he decided not to do it, and went off to work on other projects.
+According to Wisher, 20th Century Fox still has the rights to the project.